 Michael Haydn and the Path to Enlightenment

-Michael Haydn (1737-1806) was Salzburg’s leading composer during his lifetime and a respected composition teacher who taught, amongst others, C.M.
-Von Weber, the father of the Romantic German Opera.
-Michael Haydn was Leopold Mozart’s contender at the court of Salzburg for the position of composer and had a strong musical influence over his son Wolfgang Amadeus Mozart.
-Young W.A.
-Mozart absorbed Michael Haydn's style and his great knowledge of counterpoint during the years he spent in Salzburg.
-Even when Mozart left Salzburg for Vienna he continued to be inspired by Michael Haydn's old and new compositions which he often got on loan from him, and which he copied; he sometimes reworked some of these into his own compositions.
-Michael Haydn's name and oeuvre were overshadowed for unexplained reasons after his death; perhaps this happened because of the ever growing fame of his elder brother Joseph Haydn.
-Inaccurate accounts about his life started to proliferate as well which resulted in diminishing even more the importance of his role in the history of music of that time.
-As a result we were also deprived of the full picture of W.A.
-Mozart's own genius and of an important artistic influence on which he drew upon.
-Even if Michael Haydn enjoyed success and Royal commissions during his life time eventually his music faded away from the proscenium.
-The name Michael Haydn perfectly represents our aim to go beyond the classical music stereotypes, engaging our audience to dig deeper into the mysteries surrounding genius and creativity.
+Michael Haydn (1737-1806) was Salzburg’s leading composer during his lifetime and a respected composition teacher who taught, amongst others, Anton Diabelli, and Carl Maria Von Weber, the father of the Romantic German Opera.
+Michael Haydn was a contender of Mozart's father, Leopold, at the court of Salzburg and had a strong musical influence over his son Wolfgang Amadeus Mozart.
+Young Mozart absorbed Michael Haydn's style and his great knowledge of counterpoint during the years he spent in Salzburg.
+Even when Mozart left Salzburg for Vienna, he continued to be inspired by Michael Haydn's compositions, which he often got on loan from him and which he copied; he sometimes even reworked some of these into his compositions.
+Michael Haydn's name and oeuvre were overshadowed for unexplained reasons after his death; perhaps this happened because of the ever-growing fame of his elder brother Joseph Haydn or perhaps because his figure would come into the way of a popularised false image of Mozart as a genius that needed no teachers or cultural roots.
+The name Michael Haydn perfectly represents our aim to inspire the Mozarts of the future!

 BECOME OUR PATRON